Design of Bug Bounty Schemes

 Softwares often have security vulnerabilities and can be attacked by adversaries, with potentially significant negative social or economic consequences.
 To protect themselves, organizations traditionally invest significant resources into building and maintaining dedicated security teams.
 In recent years, however, systems have increased in complexity and internal teams are no longer adequately addressing potential vulnerabilities.
 It may be that 50% of all bugs are not found internally.

-Given this, organizations have increasingly relied on bug bounty programs, where external individuals probe the system and report any vulnerabilities (bug) in exchange for monetary rewards (bounty).
+Given this, organizations have increasingly relied on bug bounty programs, where external individuals probe the systems and report any vulnerabilities (bug) in exchange for monetary rewards (bounty).
 In addition to tech companies and blockchains, recent successes in these programs have led authorities to systematically adopt bug bounty as a main measure in their government’s cybersecurity.
-For example, the Federal Council of Switzerland states in a recent press release that “standardised security tests are no longer sufficient to uncover hidden loopholes.
-Therefore, in the future, it is intended that ethical hackers will search through the Federal Administration’s productive IT systems and applications for vulnerabilities as part of so-called bug bounty programmes.”[1]
+For example, the Federal Council of Switzerland states in a recent press release that “standardized security tests are no longer sufficient to uncover hidden loopholes.
+Therefore, in the future, it is intended that ethical hackers will search through the Federal Administration’s productive IT system and applications for vulnerabilities as part of so-called bug bounty programmes.”

 Despite its growing importance, however, the design of bug bounty schemes in softwares and blockchains has not been the focus of economic research.
 Our project aims to offer insights into some of the dimensions of bug bounty design with tools from game theory and mechanism design.